jdlubrano/docker-terraform-aws-ci/README.md

 ## Security

-These images are scanned via `docker scan` on a nightly basis.
-I will release a new patch version when a fix for any security vulnerability becomes available.
+These images are scanned by [Snyk](https://snyk.io/) on a nightly basis.
+A new patch version will be released as quickly as possible when a fix for any security vulnerability becomes available.